-Brief Response: We have modified our experimental technique to utilize the asymmetry measurement as suggested.
-We have assumed a larger tensor polarization (20%) than the previous proposal.
-This will require dedicated R&D, but a search of the relevant literature indicates that this improvement is conservative.
-We have initiated this R&D, but obtaining sufficient funding has been limited by the lack of approved experiments.
+Brief Collaboration Response: We have modified our experimental technique to measure the tensor asymmetry instead of the cross section difference, as suggested.
+We have assumed a larger tensor polarization ($P{zz}=20\%$) than the previous proposal.
+A search of the relevant literature indicates that this value is reasonable, but will require some development of existing techniques.
+We have initiated this process, but the R&D funding has been limited due to lack of an approved experiment to demonstrate the need for these novel targets.
 We have expanded our x-coverage, although we note that a significantly non-zero value of b_1 at any x would unambiguously confirm its non-conventional behavior.
 We have engaged several theorists for calculations and to confirm that our interpretation of the relationship between the measured asymmetry and the tensor structure function b_1 is valid.